-1- First things first, what is Calvinism?
+First things first, what is Calvinism?

-According to Wikipedia, Calvinism is a major branch of Protestantism that follows the theological teachings of John Calvin.
-While the core doctrines are predestination and election, its basic principle is that the Bible must be interpreted by itself, meaning the parts that are harder to understand are explained in other passages where the Bible is more explicit on the matter.
+Calvinism is a major branch of Protestantism that follows the teachings of 16th-century theologian John Calvin.
+While the core doctrines are predestination and election, its basic principle is that the Bible must be interpreted by itself.
+This means that the parts that are harder to understand are explained in other passages, where the Bible is more explicit on the matter.

 Atheism in the Netherlands